karn30chavda/STICKY-NOTE-PROJECT/README.md

 Push to the branch
 Open a pull request

 License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.
 Contact 📧
-For support or queries, contact: info.support@stickynotes.com
+For support or queries, contact: 📧 Email: karanchavda543@gmail.com 🐙 GitHub: karn30chavda